tashfooq/nodejs-assessment/README.md

 ### Moving file reading logic to userService.ts

-This way it's much cleaner than having everything in the controller
+Didn't want all the logic to be in the controller